jcpeterson/avoidr/README.md

 AVOIDR is a collision avoidance game written in python with pygame.

+The latest build for Windows has been uploaded (avoidr.v0.11.zip).
+It hasn't been tested on other machines yet.

 #Game Instructions

 Move the player around to avoid colliding with the surrounding objects.